At one time or another, everyone asks the question, “What is that bird?”

 Recordists and Contributors

-Audio recordings: Recordings from more than 100 recordists who have contributed to the Macaulay Library at the Cornell Lab of Ornithology are featured in this app.
-The majority of the recordings in this app were recorded by Geoffrey A. Keller, William W. H. Gunn, Wilbur L. Hershberger, Gerrit Vyn, Michael J. Andersen, and Randolph S. Little.
-Audio engineer Matt Young led the charge selecting recordings.
+Audio recordings: Recordings from more than 100 recordists who have contributed to the Macaulay Library at the Cornell Lab of Ornithology are featured in Merlin.
+The majority of the recordings in this app were recorded by Geoffrey A. Keller, William W. H. Gunn, Wilbur L. Hershberger, Gerrit Vyn, Michael J. Andersen, Randolph S. Little, and Marco Dragonetti.
 Members of the xeno-canto, WikiAves, and AVoCet recordist communities contributed additional recordings.
 You can explore more than 250,000 sounds and videos on the Macaulay Library website.

 Maps: Sourced from the Birds of North America Online.
 Special thanks to Brooke Keeney for updating and reformatting the maps.